 After taking 2020 off due to the pandemic, the Butterfly Conservatory will return to the AMNH on November 20 to celebrate its 23rd year at the museum.
 (First heard through Patch).

-One of the most popular exhibits at the Museum of Natural History, The Butterfly Conservatory houses over 500 butterflies that come from more than 100 different species– including the cruiser, julia, longwing, owl and paperkite from countries like Thailand, Brazil, Kenya and Australia.
+One of the most popular exhibits at the American Museum of Natural History, The Butterfly Conservatory houses over 500 butterflies that come from more than 100 different species.
+These include the cruiser, julia, longwing, owl and paperkite, originating from countries including Thailand, Brazil, Kenya and Australia.

 For visitors who prefer a less immersive experience, they can travel down the hallway outside of the vivarium and get an outside view of the people, plants and butterflies through transparent walls.
 The hallway also features educational illustrations like videos and displays about the protection of butterflies and the many species that can be found throughout New York.

 To learn more and to reserve tickets, visit amnh.org/exhibitions/butterflies.